Cosmian/cloudproof-big-data/README.md

 First, clone this directory locally.
 A working version of the Java 8 compiler must be available.

 The software is linked to 2 separate open-source libraries made by Cosmian.
-For maximum security and compatibility, these librairies should be built on the target system.
+For maximum security and compatibility, these librairies should be built on the target system, however it should not be necessary to rebuild them to build and run this demo.

  - [abe_gpsw](https://github.com/Cosmian/abe_gpsw): a native library developed in Rust that implements the ABE+AES hybrid cryptography.

  - [cosmian_java_lib](https://github.com/Cosmian/cosmian_java_lib): the main Cosmian Java Library that exposes the Cosmian APIs and calls the ABE native library

+### main program: cloudproof-demo

+1. Compile and package the program.
+From the root directory

+    ```
+    mvn clean package -Dmaven.test.skip
+    ```

+2. Pull the dependencies locally in `target/dependency` directory

+    ```
+    mvn dependency:copy-dependencies
+    ```

+3. Print the help to check everything is fine

+    ```
+    java -jar target/cloudproof-demo-1.0.0.jar
+    ```

 ### abe-gpsw